apache/echarts-doc/en/option/partial/text-style.md

 {{ target: partial-text-style-auto-color-desc }}

-If set as `'auto'`, the color will assigned as visual color, such as series color.
+If set as `'inherit'`, the color will assigned as visual color, such as series color.